Libya: Militants Increase Kidnapping of Coptic Christians

 From World Watch Monitor

-The kidnapping of at least 20 Coptic Christians in two separate incidents in December and January has been claimed by Libyan militants affiliated with the self-proclaimed Islamic State, according to World Watch Monitor.
+The kidnapping of at least 20 Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians in two separate incidents in December and January has been claimed by Libyan militants affiliated with the self-proclaimed Islamic State, according to World Watch Monitor.

 Seven of the Christians were abducted on Dec.
 29 while driving by car back to Egypt from the coastal city of Sirte, currently under the control of the Libya Dawn alliance of Islamist militants.
 Another 13 Copts were seized Jan.
 3 in Sirte by armed men who raided the building where they lived.
 The attackers checked the men’s Egyptian I.D. papers, taking hostage those who were Christians and letting the Muslims go free.